Internships & Careers

 Information systems jobs are integral to everyday life.
-Without information systems experts, our trains would not run on time and virtually all aspects of everyday life would come to a halt.
+Without information systems experts, virtually all aspects of everyday life would come to a halt.
 The information systems profession has become that important.

-Here's a sampling of IT professions that keep life and business humming along:
+Here's a sampling of IT professions that keep our world functioning:

 Computer Systems Analyst

 Analyze your organization’s computer systems and make recommendations to improve procedures, cost, and efficiency.
 Leverage your business and IT knowledge by applying your skills and experience in both areas.
 Learn about business analysis and design techniques using the UML through a term project in our Systems Analysis & Design course.